Museum of Science and History

 Museum in Jacksonville, Florida, U.S.

-The Museum of Science & History (MOSH) is a museum in Jacksonville, Florida.
-It is a private, non-profit institution located on the Southbank Riverwalk, and the city's most visited museum.
-It specializes in science and local history exhibits.
-It features a large traveling exhibit that changes quarterly, three floors of permanent and signature exhibits, and the Bryan-Gooding Planetarium.
+The Museum of Science & History (MOSH) was a museum in Jacksonville, Florida.
+It was a private, non-profit institution located on the Southbank Riverwalk, and the city's most visited museum.
+It specialized in science and local history exhibits.
+It featured a large traveling exhibit that changes quarterly, three floors of permanent and signature exhibits, and the Bryan-Gooding Planetarium.

 History

 The roots of MOSH go back to 1941 when the Jacksonville Children's Museum was chartered.

 The first permanent home was a Victorian mansion in Riverside.
 Construction began on the current city-owned location downtown in 1965, and the facility opened in 1969.
 The Jacksonville Children's Museum became the Jacksonville Museum of Arts and Sciences in 1977 and six years later, they were accredited by the American Alliance of Museums.

 The name was changed to Museum of Science and History in 1988 and 37500 sqft of space was added, including the planetarium then known as the Alexander Brest Planetarium.
 The last building renovation occurred in 1994 resulting in a total of 82200 sqft.
 In 2010 the Planetarium was upgraded with a new projector, sound system, and interior work, and renamed the Bryan-Gooding Planetarium.

 The most recent accreditation by the American Alliance of Museums was in 2011.
 In 2013, the museum opened a new core exhibit, JEA PowerPlay: Understanding Our Energy Choices and the newly renovated JEA Science Theater.
 In 2016, the museum opened another new core exhibit, Health in Motion: Discover What MOVES.

 Genesis Project

 In 2021, MOSH announced it would relocate to the Northbank of downtown Jacksonville with a new facility designed by architectural firm DLR Group.
 The new facility would increase the museum's space to 133,000 sqft.

+In March 2025, the Jacksonville City Council approved an amended agreement allowing construction of a new building and surrounding park, with the city providing funding for park design, roadway and utility improvements, and a section of the Northbank Riverwalk.
+MOSH will enter a 40-year nominal lease for the city-owned building, paying $1 per year.
+By May 2025, MOSH reported raising over $95 million in private donations and stated the facility would create seven acres of indoor-outdoor learning experiences.